quangnd159/thatieltsguide/content/en/docs/task-2/ai-gen/taking-risks.md

 - making poor decisions
 - facing criticism
 - feeling anxious or stressed
-- **jeopardizing safety**
+- <mark>jeopardizing safety</mark>

-By definition, taking risks involves the potential for negative consequences. **In the professional sphere**, these can range from disappointing a client to losing one's job. **In a personal context**, taking risks can lead to physical injury, financial instability, or social ostracism.
+By definition, taking risks involves the potential for negative consequences. <mark>In the professional sphere</mark>, these can range from disappointing a client to losing one's job. <mark>In a personal context</mark>, taking risks can lead to physical injury, financial instability, or social ostracism.

-But overall, taking risks is an important part of life and should **be embraced**.
+But overall, taking risks is an important part of life and should <mark>be embraced</mark>.

 Ultimately, whether taking risks is advantageous or not depends on the individual circumstances and on the specific risks involved.